 Then and now: how COVID-19 has created organizational change

-As we reflect on the years following the initial coronavirus outbreak, there are universal trends that appeared across industries and continents.
-Exploring these trends helps us understand the organizational needs that must be met by the new digital workplace.
+As we reflect on the years following the initial coronavirus outbreak, universal trends appeared across industries and continents.
+Exploring these trends helps us understand the organizational needs that the new digital workplace must meet.

 The decline of the physical office

 In the years leading up to coronavirus, there was already a massive global shift towards remote working.
-But the pandemic has rapidly accelerated the process, marking what some have called “the beginning of the end of offices”.
-Those who weren’t used to working remotely have had to learn new behaviors and skills in order to thrive outside the office.
-For the most part, they’ve succeeded – and it hasn’t gone unnoticed.
-Major companies like Facebook and Microsoft have seen the benefits and announced that they intend to keep remote working as a long-term option.
+But the pandemic has rapidly accelerated the process, marking what some have called “the beginning of the end of offices.”
+Those not used to working remotely have had to learn new behaviors and skills to thrive outside the office.
+For the most part, they’ve succeeded, which hasn’t gone unnoticed.
+Major companies like Facebook and Microsoft have seen the benefits and announced they intend to keep remote working as a long-term option.

 A focus on relationships